fernandomoraes/recaptchangular/README.md

 You can see this running at http://fernandomoraes.github.io/recaptchangular/

-# TODO:
+#TODO

-add tests
+* add tests
-loading icon while the captcha is loaded
+* loading icon while the captcha is loaded